(Feature available only in Enterprise Edition)

 Finally, Save the settings.

-During authentication, PMP checks for certificate revocation status against an Online Certificate Status Protocol (OCSP) server, with details available in the certificate itself.
+During authentication, Password Manager Pro checks for certificate revocation status against an Online Certificate Status Protocol (OCSP) server, with details available in the certificate itself.
 If some certificates do not have OCSP information, the information provided in the settings here will be used.
-This check can be disabled by changing the property ocsp.check to false in 'System Properties' file found in conf directory of PMP.
+This check can be disabled by changing the property ocsp.check to false in 'System Properties' file found in conf directory of Password Manager Pro.

 Also, authentication through OCSP will require access to the internet.
 In enterprise network setup, you might need to go through a proxy server to access the internet.
 You may specify proxy server settings if you have not specified it already.

-Click the button "Configure Now" and enter OCSP server details such as OCSP server name, port and if required, the proxy server settings.
+In the pop-up form that opens, enter OCSP server details such as OCSP server name and server port.

 Another step in the authentication process is comparison of the user certificates presented by the user and the ones stored in the system or Active Directory/LDAP.
-For the users who were added manually, the X.509 certificate stored in the PMP database will be compared with the one presented by the user.
+For the users who were added manually, the X.509 certificate stored in the Password Manager Pro database will be compared with the one presented by the user.

 In case, you do not have AD or LDAP in your environment, you need to manually put the x.509 format SSL certificate used for smartcard authentication into PMP.

-Choose the option 'Change Certificate' to specify the path of the x.509 format SSL certificate
+- In the pop-up form that opens, change the 'User Certificate' to specify the path of the x.509 format SSL certificate.

 After carrying out the settings, you need to enable Smart Card Authentication.
 Before enabling this, you need to ensure that AD/LDAP authentication is disabled.